GOP predicts midterm wins; Biden warns of democracy threats | Politics

 - United States

-Republicans are eyeing major gains in Tuesday's elections and appealing to supporters over the final weekend of the 2022 campaign to punish Democrats for high inflation and crime rates that have risen in some places.
-President Joe Biden and his two most recent Democratic predecessors said the prospect of GOP victories could undermine the very future of American democracy.
+Republicans are eyeing major gains in Tuesday's elections and appealing to supporters over the campaign's final weekend to punish Democrats for high inflation and crime rates that have risen in some parts of the country.
+President Joe Biden and his two most recent Democratic White House predecessors warned that GOP victories could undermine the very future of American democracy.

-More than 39 million people have already voted in an election that will decide control of Congress and key governorships.

-Scott will be at that rally.
-Not invited, though, is Florida's Republican governor, Ron DeSantis, who is running for reelection against Democrat Charlie Crist and is widely considered Trump's most formidable challenger if he also were to get into the White House race.
+Scott attended the rally.
+Not invited was Florida's Republican governor, Ron DeSantis, who is running for reelection against Democrat Charlie Crist and is widely considered Trump's most formidable challenger if he also were to get into the White House race.

-In Pennsylvania on Saturday night, Trump said he hoped the GOP would have “an historic victory” in the midterms.
-But DeSantis also was on his mind — he referred to the governor as “Ron DeSanctimonious.”
+DeSantis held his own, separate events Sunday in another part of the state where he stuck to the centerpieces of his reelection campaign, including railing against COVID-19 vaccine mandates and “wokeness” in schools and other parts of society.
+The governor's counter political programing avoided antagonizing Trump — meaning it didn't deliver the dueling 2024 events that could be in his and Trump's near future.
+Trump, though, didn't return that favor.
+On Saturday night, the former president said he hoped the GOP would have “an historic victory” in the midterms.
+But he also referred to Florida's governor as “Ron DeSanctimonious.”
 It's a rivalry that's been simmering for more than a year as DeSantis has taken increasingly bold steps to boost his national profile and build a deep fundraising network.
-DeSantis, who became a popular national figure among conservatives during the pandemic as he pushed back on COVID-19 restrictions, shares Trump's pugilistic instincts.
 By most measures, Trump remains easily the most popular figure in the Republican Party.
 But many Trump supporters are eager for the prospect that DeSantis might run, seeing him as a natural successor to Trump, without Trump's considerable political negatives.

-When Joe O'Dea, the GOP candidate for Senate in Colorado, said he would prefer someone other than Trump as the 2024 nominee and cited DeSantis and others, Trump slammed O'Dea on social media: “MAGA doesn't Vote for stupid people with big mouths,” Trump said.
-Days later, DeSantis endorsed O'Dea, who had twice voted for Trump.
+When Joe O'Dea, the GOP candidate for Senate in Colorado, said he would prefer someone other than Trump as the 2024 nominee and cited DeSantis and others, Trump slammed O'Dea on social media: “MAGA doesn't Vote for stupid people with big mouths.''
+Days later, DeSantis endorsed O'Dea.

-First lady Jill Biden attended a church service while campaigning for Democrats in Houston. ''So much is at stake in this election,'' she said Sunday. ''We must speak up on justice and democracy.”
+First lady Jill Biden attended church services while campaigning for Democrats in Houston on Sunday. ''So much is at stake in this election,'' she said. ''We must speak up on justice and democracy.”
+Vice President Kamala Harris, campaigning in Chicago, said, “These attacks on our democracy will not only directly impact the people around our country, but arguably around the world.”
+She said America's democracy ”will only be as strong as our willingness to fight for it and that's' why we're all here today,” adding, ''because we are prepared to fight for it.”
 Trump has long falsely claimed he lost the 2020 election only because Democrats cheated and has even begun raising the possibility of election fraud this year.
 Federal intelligence agencies are warning of the possibility of political violence from far-right extremists.
 President Biden's midterm pitch centers on championing his administration's major legislative achievements, while warning that abortion rights, voting rights, Social Security and Medicare are at risk should Republicans take control of Congress.

 Obama, who joined Biden in Philadelphia on Saturday, noted that generations of Americans died for democracy and said, “You can't take it for granted.”
 Biden himself said: “We have to reaffirm the values that have long defined us.”
-At a New York rally for Gov. Kathy Hochul, who is in a tight battle as she seeks her first, full term, Clinton said the loss of House and Senate control by Democrats would have “enormous consequences.”
-Republican National Committee Chair Ronna McDaniel said Democrats were “inflation deniers,” trying to deflect the other side's branding of her party as anti-democracy for rejecting the results of 2020's free and fair presidential election simply because Trump lost it.
-“If we win back the House and the Senate, it's the American people saying to Joe Biden, we want you to work on behalf of us and we want you to work across the aisle to solve the problems that we are dealing with,'' McDaniel told CNN's “State of the Union” on Sunday.
+At a New York rally for Gov. Kathy Hochul, who is seeking her first full term, Clinton said the loss of House and Senate control by Democrats would have “enormous consequences.”
+Ronna McDaniel, the Republican National Committee chairwoman, said Democrats were “inflation deniers,” trying to deflect the other side's branding of her party as anti-democracy for rejecting the results of 2020's free and fair presidential election simply because Trump lost it.
+“If we win back the House and the Senate, it's the American people saying to Joe Biden, we want you to work on behalf of us and we want you to work across the aisle to solve the problems that we are dealing with,'' McDaniel told CNN's “State of the Union.''
 Lee Saunders, president of the American Federation of State, County, and Municipal Employees, the nation's largest union of public employees with 1.4 million members, has been traveling the country rallying for Democrats.
 He said, “It's going to be hard, it's going to be tough but we aren't giving up hope.''
 “Clearly people are concerned about the economy,'' Saunders said.
 But voters also are “concerned about the freedoms being taken away from them, whether you're talking about voting rights or whether your talking about a women's right to choose.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)